jundalisay/superb/content/en/research/poincare/science/chapter-02.md

 ---

 Continuum cannot be explained by geometry.

 The geometer always seeks to represent shapes.
-But these  are only instruments to him.
-He uses space in his geometry just as he uses chalk.
+- But these are only instruments to him.
+- He uses space in his geometry just as he uses chalk.

-Too much importance must not be attached to accidents which are often nothing more than the whiteness of the chalk.
+Too much importance must not be attached to accidents which are often just the whiteness of the chalk.

-The pure analyst has not to dread this pitfall.
-He has disengaged mathematics from all extraneous elements, and he is in a position to answer our question:—“Tell me exactly what this continuum is, about which mathematicians reason.”
+The pure analyst does not need to dread this pitfall.
+- He has disengaged mathematics from all extraneous elements.
+- He is in a position to answer our question:—“What is this continuum that mathematicians reason about.”

-Many analysts who reflect on their art have already done so—M. Tannery, for instance, in his Introduction à la théorie des Fonctions d’une variable.
+M. Tannery in his *Introduction à la théorie des Fonctions d’une variable* has answered this.

-Let us start with the integers.
-Between any two consecutive sets, intercalate one or more intermediary sets, and then between these sets others again, and so on indefinitely.
+Between any 2 consecutive sets of integers, intercalate one or more intermediary sets.
+- Then between these sets others again, and so on indefinitely.

-We thus get an unlimited number of terms,
+- This gives us an unlimited number of terms

-and these will be the numbers which we call fractional, rational, or commensurable.
-But this is not yet all; be-mathematical magnitude.
+- These will be the numbers which we call fractional, rational, or commensurable.

-tween these terms, which, be it marked, are already in- finite in number, other terms are intercalated, and these are called irrational or incommensurable.
+But this is not yet all; between these terms, which, be it marked, are already infinite in number, other terms are intercalated, and these are called irrational or incommensurable.

-Before going any further, let me make a preliminary remark.
-The continuum thus conceived is no longer a collection of individuals arranged in a certain order, infinite in number, it is true, but external the one to the other.
+The continuum thus conceived is no longer a collection of individuals arranged in a certain order.
+They are infinite in number, but external the one to the other.

 This is not the ordinary conception in which it is supposed that between the elements of the continuum exists an intimate connection making of it one whole, in which the point has no existence previous to the line, but the line does exist previous to the point.

 Multiplicity alone subsists, unity has disappeared—“the continuum is unity in multiplicity,” according to the celebrated formula.

 The analysts have even less reason to define their continuum as they do, since it is always on this that they reason when they are particularly proud of their rigour.
 It is enough to warn the reader that the real mathematical continuum is quite different from that of the physicists and from that of the metaphysicians.

 The mathematicians who are contented with this definition are the dupes of words, that the nature of each of these sets should be precisely indicated, that it should be explained how theyscience and hypothesis are to be intercalated, and that it should be shown how it is possible to do it.